platisd/moltoduino/README.md

 * Outwards, to enable their arbitrary connection to different components or other pins via cables.
 * Inwards, to enable their connection to the respective pin of the bottommost Arduino via jumpers.

 The firmware on the Moltoduino cores can be easily flashed by flipping a switch that sets them in programming mode and then using the bottommost Arduino as an ISP programmer.
+You can read more about the project on [platis.solutions](https://platis.solutions/blog/2018/02/22/moltoduino-extra-cores-hil-testing/).

 ## Why?
 Moltoduino is essentially a barebones Arduino UNO in the form of a shield that can be easily reprogrammed.
 So, what can you do with it?